enrique-bustamante/PyBer_Analysis/README.md

 The purpose of this analysis is to determine how to better serve the underserved portion of the population in order to make fares more affordable.

-### Technical Analysis There were two items we created to analysize the
+### Technical Analysis

-dataand make a determination: a summary table by city type and a chart showing the weekly total fare by city type.
+There were two items we created to analysize the data and make a determination: a summary table by city type and a chart showing the weekly total fare by city type.
 To create the summary table, we first merged the two existing city and rides dataframes.
 Next, we created Pandas DataSeries to find total rides, total drivers, total fares, fares per ride,